kendrick1win/repronotebook/README.md

 # Repronotebook

-A command-line tool for validating and ensuring reproducibility of Jupyter notebooks.
+A command-line tool for validating and ensuring reproducibility of Jupyter notebooks, with RO-Crate generation capabilities for research data management.

 ## Description